voerro/laravel-visitor-tracker/README.md

 ## Configuration

 Check out the `config/visitortracker.php` file.
 It is well commented and additional explanations are not required.
-You can exclude certain users and requests from being tracked there among other things.
+You can exclude certain user groups, individual users, and certain requests from being tracked there among other things.

 ## Testing